W0811182/MvcMovies/MvcMovies/README.txt

 1611

 Before I start this step I am going to quickly make my github repo for this project so I can commit and push part by part

+1615
+Cool!
+Now I have part 1 uploaded to a github repository and I can start on the next step

+Part 2 is fully a testing and learning step so I am going to skip it.
+I am only going to commit when I complete a step and have created some code/content.

+1620
+Part 3 - Add a view

+I think the only thing I have to do for this step is change the "MvcMovies" in the shared layout to instead say "Movie App"